MJFND/MicrosoftAzure/AzurePowershell/Readme.md

     -Version "3.4" `
     -SshCredential $sshCredentials
 ```
+Replace all the placeholders present within <> with the required/desired options.

 <p align="center"><img src="Media/1.png?raw=true"></p>

-Replace all the names present between <> with the required/desired options.

 <h1><br /><b>MapReduce</b></h1>
 MapReduce is one of the most important part of Apache Hadoop framework.
 It allows users to process big amount of unstructured data across several computers with every node having its own storage.